 What classes do I need to take?

-The admission requirements for Colleges of Podiatric Medicine vary, however, some requirements are consistent for all schools.
+The admission requirements for Colleges of Podiatric Medicine vary slightly, however, many requirements are consistent for all schools.
 All of the accredited podiatry programs grant the degree of Doctor of Podiatric Medicine (DPM).

 What is the national standardized test?